lulzzz/mtl-assessment-components/README.md

 npm run bootstrap
 # build all packages
 npm run build
+# watch for changes on all packages
+npm run watch
 # symlink together all packages that are dependencies of each other
 npm run linkall
-# watch for changes on all packages
+# delete node_modules directories for all packages
-npm run watch
+npm run clean
 ```

 ## Publish of new version of the packages